1. Home

 My electric bill is $290/mo

-A solar power inverter’s primary purpose is to transform the DC (direct current) electricity generated by solar panels into usable AC (alternating current) electricity for your home.
+A solar power inverter’s primary purpose is to transform the direct current (DC) electricity generated by solar panels into usable alternating current (AC) electricity for your home.
 Because of this, you can also think of a solar inverter as a solar “converter.”

-Once transformed to alternating current, solar electricity can then be used to power most household electronics and appliances.
+Once transformed to AC, solar electricity can power most household electronics and appliances.
 In the US, the power grid also uses AC, which means your post-inverter solar electricity can be sold to the grid and shared with others.

 For a more thorough explanation, check out this article: How Does Solar Energy Work?